elasticsearch-dump/elasticsearch-dump/README.md

 ### Non-Standard Install

-If Elasticsearch is not being served from the root directory the `--input-index` and `--output-index` are required.
+If Elasticsearch/OpenSearch is not being served from the root directory the `--input-index` and `--output-index` are required.
 If they are not provided, the additional sub-directories will be parsed for index and type.

-Elasticsearch:
+Elasticsearch/OpenSearch:
 - format:  `{protocol}://{host}:{port}/{sub}/{directory...}`
 - example: `http://127.0.0.1:9200/api/search`